njeanette03/AI_Programming_with_Python/README.md

 # AI_Programming_with_Python
-This repository contains my submissions for Udacity's nanodegree program 'AI Programming with Python'.
+This repository contains my practice and submissions for Udacity's nanodegree program 'AI Programming with Python'.

 ## Intro to AI for Python Programmers
 **First Project: Use Pre-trained Image Classifier to Identify Dog Breeds**